 The State independently provided, from July 2001 to June 2013, monthly reports on general fund financial information.
-The State did not provide these monthly reports from June 2013 through March 2014, and the frequency of the reports provided during calendar years 2015 and 2016 have been less than monthly.
+The State did not provide these monthly reports from June 2013 through March 2014, and the frequency of the reports provided during calendar year 2015 was less than monthly.
 These reports are not required by any of the State's undertakings to provide information concerning the State's securities.
-These reports are available on the State's Capital Finance Office web site that is listed above and also were filed as additional voluntary information with the MSRB through its EMMA system; however, the reports are not incorporated by reference into this Official Statement or Part II of the 2015 Annual Report.
-The State is not obligated to provide such reports at any time in the future.
+These reports are available on the State's Capital Finance Office web site that is listed above and also were filed as additional voluntary information with the MSRB through its EMMA system; however, the reports are not incorporated by reference into this Offering Memorandum or Part II of the 2015 Annual Report.
+The State is not obligated to provide such monthly reports at any time in the future.